greenled/portainer-stack-utils/README.md

 - `PORTAINER_PRUNE` ("true" or "false", optional): Whether to prune unused containers or not.
 Defaults to `"false"`.
 - `PORTAINER_ENDPOINT` (int, optional): Which endpoint to use.
 Defaults to `1`.
 - `HTTPIE_VERIFY_SSL` ("yes" or "no", optional): Whether to verify SSL certificate or not.
 Defaults to `"yes"`.
+- `VERBOSE_MODE` ("true" or "false", optional): Whether to activate verbose output mode or not.
+Defaults to `"false"`.

 #### Examples